Barrel Series – Roback’s Stomach Bitters (the big boys)

 Paper Receipt: C.W.
 Roback Company paper letterhead and receipt (signed by Charles W. Roback), dated April 4, 1865.
 Nice graphics on letterhead depicting building with heading to the right, ‘Office of / C.W.
 Roback / Distiller / Rectifier / And / Manufacturer / Domestic Wines & Liquors, / Catawba Brandy, / Roback’s Stomach Bitters.
 Receipt measures 8” x 9 ¾”, near mint.
 Signed by C.W.
 Roback. – Meyer Collection (from American Glass Gallery)

 Dr. C.W.
 Roback of Cincinnati, Ohio, introduced a group of proprietary medicines in 1855, designating them as “Scandinavien” in 1857.
 A year later the designation was changed to “Scandinavian” and applied to Blood Pills and Blood Purifier.
-By 1866, Scandinavian Stomach Bitters had made an appearance.
 All were distributed through a wholesale druggist, Demas Barnes.
 The United States Proprietary Medicine Company, also of Cincinnati, took over the business in 1866, whereupon “Dr.” Roback was listed in the city directory as “Manufacturer of Fine Cut and Smoking Tobacco.”
 The six-cent stamp was issued first, for use on the Stomach Bitters.
 It appeared on April 24, 1867 and was last delivered on June 18, 1868.
 63,622 were issued, all on old paper.
 The four-cent stamp, used on bottles of the Blood Purifier, was first issued on May 14, 1867 and last issued in July of 1875.
 192,968 were printed on old paper and 38,750 on silk paper.
-The copy above is printed on experimental silk paper, so counted with the old paper copies. - rdhinstl’s Page
+The copy above is printed on experimental silk paper, so counted with the old paper copies. – rdhinstl’s Page

 DR. C.W.
 ROBACKS SCANDINAVIAN BLOOD PURIFIER PURELY VEGETABLE LIVER COMPLAINT.
 Applied top and smooth base with partial original label.
 This is one with a familiar name and not the first time we’ve seen the Roback name associated with the country of Scandinavia.
 This one has about two-thirds of the original label, which shows a building and street scene.
 The bottle itself is quite crude and stands somewhat askew.
 Notice the large bulbous top and overall pristine condition of this rare bottle.
 Here is a bottle that appeals to not only the bitters collectors, but also medicine collectors alike. – sold by American Bottle Auctions